News & Updates

 Public events & talks

-We wrap the activities for 2023 with an online roundtable seminar on (Geo)politics of Data in collaboration with MA programme in Cultural Studies.
-The event will be broadcasted live on Cultural Studies RILCA Facebook page on 6th December 2023 at 6-8 pm.
+We wrapped the activities for 2023 with an online roundtable seminar on (Geo)politics of Data in collaboration with MA programme in Cultural Studies.
+The event was broadcasted live on Cultural Studies RILCA Facebook page on 6th December 2023 at 6-8 pm.

 Dr. Akarapat Charoenpanich